Adeline Barry Davee Distinguished Professor of History & Professor of Law

 Steinberg's publications have focused on the intersection of environmental, social, and legal history.
 His books are: American Green: The Obsessive Quest for the Perfect Lawn (W. W. Norton, 2006); Down to Earth: Nature's Role in American History (Oxford University Press, 2002; 2nd ed., 2009; 3rd ed., 2013; National Outdoor Book Award; Pulitzer Prize Nominee in History); Acts of God: The Unnatural History of Natural Disaster in America (Oxford University Press, 2000; 2nd ed., 2006; Ohio Academy of History Outstanding Publication Award; Pulitzer Prize Nominee in General Non-Fiction); Slide Mountain or the Folly of Owning Nature (University of California Press, 1995); and Nature Incorporated: Industrialization and the Waters of New England (Cambridge University Press, 1991; Willard Hurst Prize in American Legal History; Old Sturbridge Village E. Harold Hugo Memorial Book Prize).

-Steinberg’s new book is titled Gotham Unbound: The Ecological History of Greater New York.
-The book examines the ecological changes that have made New York the city that it is today.
-Simon & Schuster will publish the book in 2014.
+Steinberg’s new book is titled Gotham Unbound: The Ecological History of Greater New York (Simon & Schuster, 2014).
+It examines the ecological changes that have made New York the city that it is today.